marcusbirkeland/chadGDP/README.md

 2. Install nvidia CUDA toolkit: https://developer.nvidia.com/cuda-downloads.
 This is to enable GPU-acceleration for Nvidia GPUs.
 Alternatively, remove ` features=["cublas"]` from Cargo.toml to only use CPU to process prompts.
 3. Setup WASM build with `rustup target add wasm32-unknown-unknown`.
 4. Install global dependencies: `cargo install trunk cargo-leptos`
 5. Add the path of the LLM model to the .env file as `MODEL_PATH=<PATH HERE>`.
 Wizard Vicuna (LLAMA) is currently used: https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GGML.
+LLAMA2 also works: https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML/blob/main/llama-2-13b-chat.ggmlv3.q4_K_S.bin
 6. Run `cargo build`.
 Then run `cargo leptos watch`.
 7. Go to https://localhost:3000.
 ChadGDP should be up if setup went correctly.